talosdigital/u-css/src/010-background/README.md

 $ http-server ./src -p 3000
 ```

-Create a the following view with this colors #D24F2E and #f5a275:
+Create the following view with these colors: #D24F2E and #f5a275:

 1. Create a radial gradient to change the background using rgba.
 2. Create a header using text shadows and below create a linear gradient using hexa.
-3. Create 2 boxes with left top inside with shadow and rigth bottom outside black shadow.
+3. Create 2 boxes with left top inside with shadow and right bottom outside black shadow.
-4. Inside the boxes create and image and a title and text align, the text should have a light text shadow.
+4. Inside the boxes create an image with a title and aligned text, the text should have a light text shadow.

 [1]: https://css-tricks.com/almanac/properties/b/background/
 [2]: https://css-tricks.com/almanac/properties/b/background-image/